-For cruises completely within Schengen area, a valid passport or ID card is required for European Community passengers.
+For cruises completely within the Schengen area, a valid passport or ID card is required for European Community passengers.
 All other passengers require a passport and/or Single-Entry Schengen Visa.

 For cruises including one or more non-Schengen ports, passport, and Multiple-Entry Schengen Visa is required unless differently sequenced.

 European Community passengers can travel with a valid ID card.
-We recommend using a passport with 3 months remaining validity in case of voyage interruption in any of the in-transit islands whose only accepted document is passport.
+We recommend using a passport with 3 months remaining validity in case of voyage interruption in any of the in-transit islands whose only accepted document is the passport.

 Non-European passengers subject to Schengen visa must require the extension of the same valid visa also for the French Overseas Territories.
-In some cases, USA visa is accepted for embarkation.
+In some cases, a USA visa is accepted for embarkation.

 Bulgaria and Romania

 European passengers can travel to these countries with a passport.
 Non-European passengers who are not subject to Schengen visa rules can also transit just with a passport.
-All other non-European passengers with valid Schengen visas are admitted in these countries without a specific local visa.
+All other non-European passengers with valid Schengen visas are admitted to these countries without a specific local visa.

 Croatia and Montenegro

 European passengers can transit to these countries with an ID card.
 Non-European passengers who are not subject to Schengen visa rules can transit just with a passport.
-All other non-European passengers with valid Schengen visas are admitted in these countries without a specific local visa.
+All other non-European passengers with valid Schengen visas are admitted to these countries without a specific local visa.

 European Community passengers can use a passport or valid equivalent document.
 Passengers from other countries are required to check their eligibility about Irish Short Stay Transit Visa Waiver Programme: www.inis.gov.ie

-In the absence of visa prior to embarkation, visit in transit, or stay onboard ship during an Irish port of call without going ashore is not authorized, and passengers must disembark at the previous port.
+In the absence of a visa prior to embarkation, visit in transit, or stay onboard ship during an Irish port of call without going ashore is not authorized, and passengers must disembark at the previous port.

 European Community passengers can use their passport or valid equivalent document.
-Passengers from other countries are kindly required to verify with UKBA (United Kingdom Border Agency) about eligibility to travel in transit under the Visa Waiver Program or a need of UK Visa prior to embarkation.
+Passengers from other countries are kindly required to verify with UKBA (United Kingdom Border Agency) about eligibility to travel in transit under the Visa Waiver Program or a need for UK Visa prior to embarkation.

-In the absence of visa prior to embarkation, visit in transit, or stay onboard ship during a UK port of entry without going ashore is not authorized, and passengers must disembark at the previous port.
+In the absence of a visa prior to embarkation, visit in transit, or stay onboard ship during a UK port of entry without going ashore is not authorized, and passengers must disembark at the previous port.

 The concession of Visa upon arrival for the selected nationalities is valid only in case of transit within 24 hours.
 In the case of two or more consecutive UK ports, Visa prior to embarkation is mandatorily required.

-Travelling to Greenland is subject to specific visa and passport requirements.
+Traveling to Greenland is subject to specific visa and passport requirements.
 Make sure you bring appropriate documents on board.

 There is a rule for all passengers in transit in any Turkish port even though not subject to any Visa procedure: passport/ID card validity date should be more than 65 days.
-It is also recommended to have minimum 180-day residual validity of passport for all country citizens.
+It is also recommended to have minimum 180-day residual validity of passports for all country citizens.

 United Arab Emirates (Dubai/Abu Dhabi)

-Reference is made to cruises within the UAE, origin/destination and transiting to Oman, Bahrain, Qatar.
+Reference is made to cruises within the UAE, origin/destination, and transiting to Oman, Bahrain, Qatar.
 All passports must be valid at least 6 months on the date of departure from the UAE and for stays up to 3 months.

-Passengers holding passports of the following countries do not need visa prior to the arrival to the UAE:
+Passengers holding passports of the following countries do not need a visa prior to the arrival to the UAE:

 Europe - France, Italy, Germany, Holland, Belgium, Luxembourg, Switzerland, Austria, Sweden, Norway, Denmark, Portugal, Ireland, Greece, Finland, Spain, Monaco, Vatican City, Iceland, Andorra, San Marino, Liechtenstein, United Kingdom, Slovenia, Czech Republic, Hungary, Estonia, Cyprus, Romania, Poland, Slovakia, Lithuania, Latvia, Malta, Croatia, Bulgaria.